phlowers/phlowers-notebooks/README.md

 ## Phlowers in your computer

 Two ways to execute the tutorials locally:
-- download the notebooks from the jupyterlite interface
+- download the notebooks from the jupyterlite interface.
 - download the notebooks directly from this github repository.
 You will find them in the ./content folder.

 # About JupyterLite